• USD

 Camdeboo

-The iconic Brandwag Buttress of Golden Gate National Park.
+The Brandwag Buttress of Golden Gate Highlands National Park.

 Golden Gate

-Found in the Maluti Mountains of the northeastern Free State, Golden Gate National Park is characterized by striking sandstone rock formations that display magnificent golden hues when bathed in sunlight, most notably the Brandwag Buttress.
-Black wildebeest, eland, blesbok, oribi, springbok, and Burchell's zebra roam this stunning landscape, while rare bird species like the bearded vulture and bald ibis own the skies.
+In the Maluti Mountains of the Free State, Golden Gate’s sandstone cliffs glow in sunlight—most notably the Brandwag Buttress.
+Expect black wildebeest, eland, blesbok, oribi, springbok, and Burchell’s zebra; look skyward for bearded vulture and bald ibis.

 Karoo National Park